SherG/perpetual-elm/exampleSite/content/services/merchant-cash-advance.md

 While it's possible to be funded in 24 hours or even the same day, rates for merchant cash advances tend to be higher than for other forms of business funding.

-MCA is well-suited to solve urgent situations such as:
+MCA is well-suited to solve for urgent problems or opportunities such as:

 * An unexpected revenue hit that leaves a business unable to meet payroll
 * A unique investment opportunity with a short time window